phosphorus chemistry

 Quelle: Dr. Fabian Dielmann

-Phosphorus chemistry is closely linked to chemical research in Germany in many ways.
+phosphorus chemistry is in many ways closely linked to chemical research in Germany.
 The element was discovered in Hamburg in 1669 by Hennig Brand, a German pharmacist and alchemist who actually wanted to find the philosopher's stone.
-The phosphor chemiluminescence that occurred during the discovery found its way into forensic chemistry after its demystification as "Mitscherlich sample" (by Eilhard Mitscherlich, 1794-1863) and thus established an important branch of the systematic investigation of criminal activities.
+The phosphorus chemiluminescence that occurred during the discovery, after being demystified as the "Mitscherlich test" (by Eilhard Mitscherlich, 1794-1863), found its way into forensic chemistry and thus established an important branch of the systematic investigation of criminal acts.

-Phosphorus is also known for its variety of allotropes, of which the white, red, black and purple phosphorus have been known for a long time.
-White phosphorus (P4 ) is the modification that represents the product of large-scale production.
-The high reactivity and the molecular structure of P4 are highly valued in research; Thus, by functionalization, phosphorus-rich molecular compounds can be built up.
-There are diverse relationships between phosphorus and its heavy homologues: arsenic, antimony and bismuth, which are becoming increasingly important in the field of materials science and catalysis.
-Therefore, the working group also focuses on the chemistry of the heavy elements of group 15.
+Phosphorus is also known for its variety of allotropes, of which white, red, black and violet phosphorus have long been known.
+White phosphorus (P 4 ) is the modification that represents the product of large-scale production.
+The high reactivity and molecular structure of P 4 are highly valued in research; phosphorus-rich molecular compounds can be constructed through functionalization.
+There are many relationships between phosphorus and its heavy homologues: arsenic, antimony and bismuth, which are becoming increasingly important in the field of materials science and catalysis.
+The working group is therefore also focusing its interest on the chemistry of the heavy elements of group 15.

 Newsletter